HPV vaccination in Japan: Sex education context and gender framing

-Japan's persistent gender disparities have been cited as a contributing factor to delayed policy responses and limited public engagement regarding HPV vaccination.
 In the 2025 Global Gender Gap Report published by the World Economic Forum, Japan ranked 118th out of 148 countries, placing last among G7 nations.
 The report highlighted significant gaps in political and economic participation, with projections indicating it may take over a century to achieve gender parity at the current pace.
-In Japan, women were systematically discriminated against in medical school entrance exams.
+(Note: In Japan, women were systematically discriminated against in medical school entrance exams.
 Investigations revealed that several universities had deliberately lowered scores for female applicants to reduce the number of women admitted.
-This practice came to light in 2018 and sparked widespread public criticism, leading to government inquiries and institutional reforms.
+This practice came to light in 2018 and sparked widespread public criticism, leading to government inquiries and institutional reforms.)